Ankit, Pallavi & Friends: Plot

 Over a period of time, Ankit and Pallavi fall in love.
 But Pallavi does not like the carefree attitude of Ankit and his casual approach to life.
 She chides him for this and tells him that unless he takes his life seriously, she will leave him.
-They part ways at the interval bang.
+They part ways at the interval.

 As luck would have it, Ankit manages to land an offer to compose the music for a programme being conducted by UNICEF for an orphanage.
 His friend manages to land a job at the same orphanage.
 The orphanage is run by Sita.

 Ankit becomes a big star after the success of his musical show.
 He is now a celebrity.
 Pallavi still longs to be with Ankit but is afraid to meet him as she thinks that Ankit will misunderstand her for coming to him only after seeing his success.
 Ankit also misses Pallavi very badly.
 The friends then plan a party and invite both Ankit and Pallavi, with the hope of bringing them together and become successful.

 The film argues that happiness is a choice and that it is right around us only if we choose to pick it.
 It opened to good reviews.